-Founded in 1875 as the Indiana Normal School, IUP is a vibrant, comprehensive, research-based, teaching-focused, student-centered learning community.
+Founded in 1875 as the Indiana Normal School, IUP is a vibrant, comprehensive, research-based, teachingfocused, student-centered learning community.
 IUP combines the academic opportunities of a large university with the highly personalized and intimate learning-centered environment of a small college.
 IUP was re-accredited by the Middle States Commission on Higher Education (MSCHE) in 2016, providing external validation of our excellence as an institution of higher education.
-Access the self-study and reports at the following website: https://www.iup.edu/middlestates/
+Access the self-study and reports at the following website: Middle States Accreditation - IUP